 Latisse eyelash serum is one of the products that's credited with starting all the eyelash growth hype.
 But does it actually work and is it safe?

-Latisse could be called the product that started all the eyelash hype.
-It's the only eyelash serum that is backed by research and contains an active ingredient (bimatoprost) known to stimulate hair growth.
+Latisse is the only eyelash serum that's backed by research and contains an active ingredient (bimatoprost) known to stimulate hair growth.

 Originally developed as a treatment for eye pressure, patients who used it noticed a side effect – longer, darker and fuller eyelashes.
 As a result, the eyelash-enhancing Latisse was launched in the US in 2008 with plenty of celebrity ambassadors singing its praises and happy customers reporting their lashes had grown so long they had to trim them.

 While it's agreed that Latisse is the product most likely to work, longer lashes can come with some pretty ugly side effects

 According to the Therapeutic Goods Administration (TGA) Latisse is only available on prescription for people who have hypotrichosis (a condition that can cause hair loss).
 Despite this, there are websites offering generic or Latisse-like products from overseas without the need for a script.